 |Summer/Fall entry||November 1||December 15|

 - For competitive scholarships: Apply by this date for priority admission and to be eligible to apply for competitive scholarships or honors and scholars programs.
 Once admitted, students must also complete separate scholarship and honors applications.

 - For institutional scholarships: Apply by this date for admission and to be considered for institutional scholarships, including the Volunteer Scholarship.

 Admission Decision and Next Steps

-After you submit your application, you can check your application status in your VIP account.
-It’s important to check your VIP account often to see any important communication from UT, along with a list of any documents such as official transcript(s) or test scores that we still need in order to make our admission decision.
+After you submit your application, you can check your application status online.
+It’s important to check your account often to see any important communication from UT, along with a list of any documents such as official transcript(s) or test scores that we still need in order to make our admission decision.
 Keep in mind that transcripts and other documents might take a while to be received and registered in our system.

-Each year, we receive more than 19,000 applications, and our team reviews each file carefully.
+Each year, we receive more than 20,000 applications, and our team reviews each file carefully.
 Therefore, we strongly encourage you to apply for admission as early as possible.
 This is especially true when it comes to competitive scholarships and honors programs applicants.
-You must submit your application for admission by the priority deadline of November 1 in order to be eligible to apply for competitive scholarships and honors programs at UT.
-Once you are admitted, you will be able to access the scholarship and honors application through Academic Works.
+You must submit your admissions application by the priority deadline of November 1 in order to be eligible to apply for competitive scholarships and honors programs at UT.
+Once you are admitted, you will be able to access the scholarship and honors applications.

 Qualifying admitted students who have applied by the November 1 deadline will receive an e-mail invitation with a link to the honors and competitive scholarships application, due December 15.
 Stay ahead of the game by preparing your thoughts and documents in advance.
 Read more about what you will be asked to provide for your competitive scholarship application.

-Students who meet the December 15 application deadline will receive an initial admission decision by the end of March.
+Students who meet the December 15 application deadline will receive an initial admission decision by the end of March, at the latest.

 If you have been invited to the Volunteer Bridge program, read more about it on the Volunteer Bridge website.